rajpipaliya048/tutor-test/README.rst

         )
     ])

 Let's take a closer look at what's happening here.
-To begin with, we're using tutormfe's own ``PLUGIN_SLOTS`` filter.
+To begin with, we're using tutortest's own ``PLUGIN_SLOTS`` filter.
 It's a regular Tutor filter, but you won't find it in the main ``tutor`` package:

 .. code-block:: python

-    from tutormfe.hooks import PLUGIN_SLOTS
+    from tutortest.hooks import PLUGIN_SLOTS

 Next up, we're adding actual slot configuration, starting by hiding the default footer.
 The first parameter in a filter item specifies which MFE to apply the slot configuration to; for example: ``"learner-dashboard"``, or ``"learning"``.
 We're using ``"all"`` here, which is a special case: it means the slot configuration should be applied to all MFEs that actually have that slot.
 (If a particular MFE doesn't have the slot, it will just ignore its configuration.)